Willrai/django_app/README.md

 # Django Application

-This is just a test and is my first django project
+This is just a test and is my first django project; it is just meant to be a learning project

 ## Built With